sacreno/clu-for-honorbuddy/trunk/CLU/CLU/Readme.txt

 Where is the Change Log?
 How do I know what is updated?
 ===================================================

-Change Log as well of a rolling list of changes can be found https://code.google.com/p/clu-for-honorbuddy/source/list
+Change Log as well as a rolling list of changes can be found https://code.google.com/p/clu-for-honorbuddy/source/list

 How to report a bug
 ==================